What to do in Cornwall on the longest day of the year

 Among the most well-known is Sharp’s brewery.
 Based in Rock, their most famous product is Doom Bar, which has quickly grown in regard and is now the best-selling cask beer in the UK.
 Other popular beers they produce include the Cornish Coaster, Cornish Pilsner and Sharp’s Special.

 It’s now time for dinner, and wherever you head on your Cornwall cottage holidays there is sure to be a fantastic restaurant waiting to tantalise your tastebuds.
-If you’re looking to continue your experience of fine dining, heading to Jamie Oliver’s Fifteen Cornwall in Watergate Bay promises not to disappoint; its seaside setting teams with the great food to offer a truly incredible experience.

 Finish the day off with a sunset view

 After enjoying a beautiful meal, it’s almost time to admire the sun as it heads back beyond the horizon.
 While you can admire it from anywhere, heading to the coast offers the best opportunity to see it at its best.
 It’s set to start at 9.21pm.

 If you are reading this in the passing days and got a chance to capture the beautiful sunset on your camera, be sure to share your photo through our Facebook and Twitter pages.

 This content was written by Ben Edwards.
 Please feel free to visit my Google+ Profile to read more stories.